syrkis/miiii/paper/slide.typ

 = Modular Arithmetic

 #slide[
-  - "Seminal" MI paper by #cite(<nanda2023>, form: "prose", style:"american-psychological-association") focuses on modular addition ($cal(T)_"nanda"$)
+  - "Seminal" MI paper by #cite(<nanda2023>, form: "prose", style: "american-psychological-association") focuses on modular addition ($cal(T)_"nanda"$)
   // #footnote[Nanda worked at Anthropic under the great Chris Olah, and popularized
   // #footnote[To the extent there is such a thing as popularity in this niece a subject] MI]
   - Their final setup trains on $p=113$
   - They train a one-layer transformer
   // #footnote[MLP would have been better / simpler according to Nanda]